 Method 4: Change user account type with Command Prompt

-Step 1: Open a Command Prompt window as administrator, by pressing Win + X and then selecting “Command Prompt (Admin)”.
+Step 1: Open a Command Prompt window as administrator by pressing Win + X and then selecting “Command Prompt (Admin)”.

 Tips: If you have several administrator accounts on your Windows 10, you can’t change all of them to standard users.
 You must have at least one administrator account on your PC.
-If you accidently change all administrator account to standard users, you will lose admin account on Windows 10 and can’t be able to perform actions that require admin-level rights.
+If you accidentally change all administrator account to standard users, you will lose admin account on Windows 10 and can’t be able to perform actions that require admin-level rights.